phibkro/drinks/README.md

 It is a simple and effective way to manage state in our application.
 It is also a good choice as we are already using Apollo for our GraphQL server and client.

+We use Apollo Local State Management for storing the search paremeters and results, so searchPage persists when navigating to detailsPage and back.

 ### React Router

 React Router allows us to employ URL path routing in our Single Page Application (SPA)